CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-15.md

       ![](./media/t3_g_e1_22.png)

+      > **Note:** If the workspace is not already connected, the process may take up to 10 minutes to complete.

+      > **Note:** If you are already able to see the **Content hub** load, it means the workspace is already connected.
+In that case, you can skip directly to step 10.

 1. On the **Workspaces** page, select the checkbox for **loganalycticworkspace (1)** and click **Connect workspace (2)**.

    ![](./media/t3_g_e1_23.png)

-   > **Note:** If you are already able to see the **Content hub** load, it means the workspace is already connected.
-In that case, you can skip directly to step 10.

 1. On the **Choose a workspace** page, select the checkbox for **loganalycticworkspace (1)** and click **Next (2)**